Leikoe/Parcoom-rs/README.md

 # Parcoom-rs
-A rust port of Parcoom, a monadic parser combinator library written in ocaml by Tsoding
+A rust port of Parcoom, a monadic parser combinators library written in ocaml by Tsoding

 ## References
 - https://github.com/tsoding/parcoom